 Selkirk Sport is a relatively new company on the pickleball scene, a family run business founded in 2013 in northern Idaho near the Selkirk mountain range (thus the company name).
 All of their paddles are made in the USA in their own 6,000 sq.ft. facility.
-Known for their high-end paddles with using the latest technology and attractive graphics which they print in house -Selkirk paddles can seen in the hands of many recreational and professional players across the country and internationally.
+Known for their high-end paddles with using the latest technology and attractive graphics which they print in-house -Selkirk paddles are seen in the hands of many recreational and professional players across the country and internationally.

 Selkirk AMPED X5 Pickleball Paddles:

 In the fall of 2017, the company announced the release of the new Selkirk AMPED paddle line along with a brand new video produced by Selkirk that shows the story behind their company and the paddle technology used in their new pickleball paddles.

 Selkirk launched it’s new “AMPED” paddle line that continues to push the limits of the technology being used in the industry.
 The updated core materials feature their patent pending “X5” polypropylene core and the faces are finished in “FiberFlex Fiberglass”.

 Since the launch, the new paddle line has been the talk among a lot of pickleball players and many of our readers reporting back with positive feedback even though these are some of the most expensive paddles currently on the market.
 Because of their weight and build quality (thicker core gives them a solid feel) and the grip of these paddles are also very popular with tennis players crossing over to pickleball (as well as players coming from racquetball and other racket sports)

 The new AMPed paddles have really become the brand’s flagship line and while many of their other paddles can still be found online, many of them are being discontinued in favor of the new “amped” equivalent.
 Continue below for help on deciding which paddle is best for you.